Lichen planus

 What is lichen planus?

-Lichen planus is an inflammatory condition that can affect the lining of the mouth as well as the skin.
-The cause is not fully understood, but it affects up to two in every 100 members of the population.
+Lichen planus is an inflammatory condition.
+It can affect the lining of the mouth as well as the skin.
+The cause is not fully understood, but it affects up to 2 in every 100 members of the population.

 What does it look like?